Exercises to Prevent Injury

 Knees

 Keeping knees strong is a matter of strengthening the muscles around them, keeping the sensitive joints in place.
 Also pay attention to how you walk.
 Your stance can be crooked, causing your knees to turn out or in unnaturally which can make it easier for you to trip or weaken knees.
-If your feet or knees do go out or in, consider seeing a physical therapist like those at Plancher Orthopedics & Sports Medicine.
+If your feet or knees do go out or in, consider seeing a physical therapist like those at Plancher Orthopedics.
 Here are some exercises to keep the surrounding, muscles strong.

 • Duck Squats – stand in a squat position, feet shoulder width apart, legs bent halfway to ground.
 Lower enough do your seats almost touch your feet (or does) then rise back up to the halfway squat?